theFairdon/BLRS/README.md

 License

-Spotheld is licensed under the MIT License.
+ARareAi is licensed under the MIT License.
 See the LICENSE file for more information.

 Credits

-Spotheld was created by Philipp Amana, the pioneer behind this innovative restaurant business location recommendation system.
+ARareAi was created by Philipp Amana, the pioneer behind this innovative restaurant business location recommendation system.
 Special thanks to the contributors who helped build and improve the system.

 Contact Information

-For questions, issues, or feedback, please contact Philipp Amana at [your-email@example.com] or open an issue on the repository.
+For questions, issues, or feedback, please contact Philipp Amana at [phil@arareai.com] or open an issue on the repository.

 Owner's Guide

-As the owner and pioneer of Spotheld, here are some simple guidelines to manage and improve the project:
+As the owner and pioneer of ARareAi, here are some simple guidelines to manage and improve the project:

 1. Keep Documentation Clear and Updated: Ensure that the README.md and other documentation are always up to date with the latest features and installation instructions.